What Doing Donuts Does to Your Car

 2. Strains Suspension

 Your drivetrain typically includes the engine, transmission, driveshaft, axles, differentials and CV joints.
 These parts are key to ensuring your vehicle drives correctly and are often quite expensive to replace or repair.
-Unfortunately, doing donuts can also degrade these components.
+Unfortunately, doing donuts can damage all of these components.

-To prevent damage, consider welding the differentials together, thereby protecting your axle and minimizing power loss from your driveshaft.
-Only weld yours if you plan to drift professionally, as this modification is illegal for street use in some places.
+To prevent damage to the drivetrain, some car enthusiasts weld the differentials together, thereby protecting the car’s axle and minimizing power loss from your driveshaft.
+However, you should only weld yours if you plan to drift your car on a regular basis, as this modification is illegal for street use in some places.

 4. Wears Down Tires